chenasraf/unaconfig_dart/README.md

 **Note:** if you supply your own parsers, they will replace the defaults.
 Make sure to include them manually from `Unaconfig.defaultparsers` if you so desire.

+## Notes

+The package is inspired by [cosmiconfig](https://www.npmjs.com/package/cosmiconfig) and follows similar, but not identical, conventions.
+It is not aimed to reach full symmetry, as the NPM and Dart ecosystems are different (for example, `.dart` files cannot be dynamically loaded, and `.{name}rc` files are not usually used in the Dart/Pub ecosystem).
+However, you are free to implement your own ConfigParsers, paths and name patterns to modify the behaviors as you wish.

 ## Contributing